Eloooo-eu-org/abap_tools/README.md

 Note: While we do our best efforts to test the code extensively before publishing it, it is your responsability as a developer to re-test it and check the suitability of the proposed solution before using it in your own code.
 As an Open-Source Project we cannot take responsability for any use of this code whatsoever, or give you any guarantee of suitability.

+To ensure stability and safety, Bug-Fixing will be done directly in the current version.
+Minor functionalities will be included in the next Minor Version (v.01.XX).
+Interface changes as well as Major changes will be only included in the next Major Version (v.0X).

 # Contributions

 All contributions are welcome!
-Read our [Contribution Guidelines] (Contributions.md), fork this repo, and create a pull request.
+Read our [Contribution Guidelines](Contributions.md), fork this repo, and create a pull request.

 # About